Charlotte Flair

 Ashley Elizabeth Fliehr (born April 5, 1986) is an American professional wrestler.
-She is signed to WWE, where she performs on the SmackDown brand under the ring name Charlotte Flair.
+She is signed to WWE, where she performs on the SmackDown brand under the ring name Charlotte Flair, and is a record 14-time world champion.

 Flair is a second-generation professional wrestler, being the daughter of Ric Flair.
 She made her first appearance in professional wrestling alongside her father in World Championship Wrestling in 1993.
 In 2012, she began training with WWE, and debuted in NXT the following year.
 In 2014, she was named Rookie of the Year by Pro Wrestling Illustrated (PWI), and was promoted to WWE's main roster in 2015.
 In 2016, PWI readers voted Flair Woman of the Year and Top Female Professional Wrestler.

-Flair is a 14-time women's world champion, having held the WWE Divas Championship once, of which she was the final holder, the WWE (Raw) Women's Championship a record six times, of which she was the inaugural holder, and the SmackDown Women's Championship a record seven times, with the latter now known as the Women's World Championship.
+Flair is a 14-time world champion, having held the WWE Divas Championship once, of which she was the final holder, the WWE (Raw) Women's Championship a record six times, of which she was the inaugural holder, and the SmackDown Women's Championship a record seven times, with the latter now known as the Women's World Championship.
 She has also held the NXT Women's Championship twice and the WWE Women's Tag Team Championship twice.
 Flair also won the Royal Rumble match in 2020 and 2025, becoming the first woman to win multiple Royal Rumble matches.
 In October 2016, she became the first woman (alongside Sasha Banks) to headline a WWE pay-per-view event.
 Her match with Becky Lynch and Ronda Rousey at 2019's WrestleMania 35 was the first time that a women's match had headlined WWE's flagship event.

 Early life

 Ashley Elizabeth Fliehr was born in Charlotte, North Carolina, on April 5, 1986, to Ric Flair and his then-wife Elizabeth Harrell.
 She has an older half-sister, Megan, and an older half-brother, David, while her younger brother Reid died on March 29, 2013.
-Fliehr won two NCHSAA 4A state championships for volleyball during her time at Providence High School and was team captain and player of the year in 2004–2005.
+Fliehr attended Providence High School in Charlotte, where she won two North Carolina 4A state championships in volleyball, being the team captain and player of the year in 2004 and 2005.

 She attended Appalachian State University in Boone, North Carolina, playing volleyball in the 2005 and 2006 seasons before transferring to North Carolina State University, where she graduated with a Bachelor of Science in public relations in Spring 2008 while also being a certified personal trainer prior to becoming a wrestler.

 Flair was at ringside for the December 6, 2004, episode of Raw in her hometown of Charlotte, North Carolina, where Lita and Trish Stratus competed in the main event for the WWE Women's Championship.
 Almost 12 years later, on October 3, 2016, Flair herself and rival Sasha Banks would do the same, marking the third time a Women's Championship match main-evented Raw.